infracamp/infracamp/docs/mission/index.md

 title: "Agnostic Development Manifest"
 layout: scrollspy
 description: |
     There is no best programming language nor best framework.
-Even using the most common now, will end up being obsolete in a few years.
-So why not rely on a agnostic approach.
+Even using the most common now will end up being obsolete in a few years.
+So why not rely on a agnostic approach?
 An infrastructure approach build for change and multiple languages.
 ---

-## Developers
+## Superior Developers

 There are lots of programming languages and frameworks out right now.
 And each developer has own preferences on language and frameworks regardless of skills.
-In fact all programming languages base upon the same methodology.
-A skilled programmer will be a good programmer in alien language as well.
+In fact all programming languages base upon the same methodology and a skilled programmer will be a good programmer in an alien language as well.

 But think of a programmer as a translator for foreign language.
 To learn a new language it will take you years to gain superiority.
 The same applies to programming languages or frameworks: Superiority will take years.
 But superiority is needed to fulfill tasks modern businesses require.

 Most superior programmers therefor won't apply to offers made regarding foreign languages or frameworks.
-They want to stay in their scope which makes them inaccessible to rigid companies.
+They want to stay in their scope; which makes them inaccessible to rigid companies.

+The microservice approach allows different languages to interoperate using common interfaces and allows superiority from the whole spectrum of development.

 ## Open source statement